amfrye777/MSDS6306_Week6CaseStudy/Paper/Afrye_Week6CaseStudy.md

 ### Education Data Cleanup

 Similar to our cleanup in the Product Data, lets search for and remove any NA or Blank values found in CountryCode or Income.Group.
+In addition, the only columns necessary for this analysis are the "CountyCode", "Long.Name", and "Income.Group" columns.
+We will remove all others to simplify our research.

     ## Find and remove records with blank values for CountryCode or Income.Group
     nrow(EducationRaw[EducationRaw$CountryCode=='' | EducationRaw$Income.Group=='',])

     ## [1] 24

-    ## Load records without blank values into Education and remove unnecessary columns for this analysis
+    ## Load records without blank values into Education Data.Frame and remove unnecessary columns for this analysis
     Education<-EducationRaw[EducationRaw$CountryCode!='' & EducationRaw$Income.Group!='',c("CountryCode", "Long.Name", "Income.Group")]

     str(Education)